VeraLi0710/13Group-work_Airbnb-Patterns-London/README.md

-# Airbnb Policy Violations and Spatial Analysis in London
+# Airbnb Policy Violations and Spatial Analysis: London

 ## Overview
 This project investigates **Airbnb policy violations** in London, focusing on the **90-day rule** and its spatial and socioeconomic impacts.
 Using data from **InsideAirbnb**, we applied advanced spatial analysis techniques to explore the drivers of violations and identify high-risk areas.